The AAO 2023 online abstract submitter will open March 9.

 The final abstract body should appear as one full paragraph with NO hard returns after each section.

-When you write your abstract, ask yourself: is the abstract specific as possible?
+When you write your abstract, ask yourself: is the abstract as specific as possible?
 The following are frequently forgotten: sample size, study duration and follow-up, and descriptions of the novel and non-standard techniques used.
 Abstracts with statements such as "will be done," "will be studied," "will be underway," "will be analyzed," will not be selected.
 Abstracts cannot be appended past the April deadline.

 Reminders